hmendes00/openxmn/README.md

-# core
+# OpenXMN
-These are the core packages/applications that a decentralized application should implement
+ OpenXMN is a project that aims to create an open network of computers.
+It uses a blockchain database.

 ## Run tests
 Type this command to execute the tests: